olorunfe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8- script to add to the value of a existing environment variable.
 9- script to print the result of the division of two environment variables.
 10- arithmetic with ENVVAR.
-11- convertion from base 2 to base10
+11- convertion from base 2 to base10.
+12- possible combination of 2 letters.